TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 # Setup TorGuard for port forwarding

-These are our supported and recommended settings to set up port forwarding with TorGuard
+These are the settings we support and recommend for setting up port forwarding with TorGuard.

 Get 60% off the following plans: Anonymous Proxy, Anonymous VPN, Anonymous VPN Pro, and Anonymous Proxy Premium.